epwn/Steam-Server-Auto/README.md

 # Steam-Server-Auto
-Push dedicated, SteamCMD supported, dedicated servers to your VM's
+Push SteamCMD supported, dedicated servers to your VM's